digster/canvas/README.md

 **Customization Tips:**

+- **Auto-Save**: Your work is automatically saved to browser localStorage - close and reopen the app anytime
+- **Export Project**: Click the "Export" button to download your project as a JSON file
+- **Import Project**: Click the "Import" button to load a previously exported project
+- **Clear Code**: Click the "Clear" button to reset all code to the default example
 - **Resize Panes**:
   - Drag the **horizontal borders** between left/right panels in each row to adjust widths
   - Drag the **vertical border** between top and bottom rows to adjust heights